San Francisco International Airport (IATA: SFO, ICAO: KSFO, FAA LID: SFO) is an international airport 13 miles (21 km) south of downtown San

 largest hub of United Airlines.
 It also serves as Virgin America's principal base of operations.
 It is the sole maintenance hub of United Airlines.

 Since the mid-2000s recovery at SFO has been evident.
 SFO has become the base of operations for start-up airline Virgin America, with service to over

 15 destinations.
 In June 2010 Swiss International Airlines began service from San Francisco to Zurich Airport; in July 2012 United Airlines announced

 resumption of flights to Taipei and Paris.
-In April 2013 Scandinavian Airlines plans to launch a new non-stop route to Copenhagen.
+In April 2013 Scandinavian Airlines launched a new non-stop route to Copenhagen.
 In August 2012

 China Eastern Airlines announced non-stop service to Shanghai starting in 2013.
 SFO set a record of 41 million passengers in 2011, and surpassed